Gen Digital: Nukona

 Symantec completed its acquisition of Nukona, a provider of Mobile Application Management (MAM), on April 2, 2012.
 The acquisition agreement between Symantec and Nukona was announced on March 20, 2012.

 NitroDesk

 In May 2014 Symantec acquired NitroDesk, provider of TouchDown, the market-leading third-party EAS mobile application.

 Blue Coat Systems

 On June 13, 2016, it was announced that Symantec had acquired Blue Coat Systems for $4.65 billion.

 LifeLock

 In 2017, Symantec acquired LifeLock, and renamed itself to NortonLifeLock in 2019.

 Avira

 NortonLifeLock acquired German security firm Avira in December 2020 for $360 million.

 Avast

 In August 2021, NortonLifelock agreed to merge with Czech cybersecurity software company Avast.
 The UK Competition and Markets Authority formally cleared the $8.1 billion merger on September 2, 2022.
 The company subsequently adopted the name Gen Digital.

 MoneyLion

-In December 2024, Gen Digital Inc. announced its intent to acquire MoneyLion at a transaction value of approximately $1 billion; the deal closed on April 17, 2025.
+In December 2024, Gen Digital announced its intent to acquire MoneyLion at a transaction value of approximately $1 billion; the deal closed on April 17, 2025.
 With the acquisition, MoneyLion's financial management tools and AI recommendation platform were added to Gen's portfolio.